 As much as you want to keep your panels performing at their best, high temperatures are beyond your control.
 There are ways you can minimize the harmful effects of surging temperatures.
 Take a look at the examples below:

-You can minimize the effects of heat on your PV system by following good installation practices.
-For panel-level micro-inverters, giving ample space underneath the panels allow for a much better airflow.
-Underneath these panels are microcomputers with sensitive circuity that are very much susceptible to high temperatures.
+You can minimise the effects of heat on your PV system by following good installation practices.
+For panel-level micro-inverters, ample space underneath the panels allows for a much better airflow.
+Underneath these panels are microcomputers with sensitive circuitry susceptible to high temperatures.

 You can go for traditional string inverter configurations if you live in hotter climates.
 You may position combiners and inverters in shaded areas to reduce tear and wear from direct sun exposure and extreme heat.